A Flood Of New Pain From Predator

 by Vince Brusio

 Ideas fester, poke, and rupture a dam when the time is ripe for a flood.
 A particular dam break is most likely going to evacuate a small town because one of Chris Warner’s brainstorms finally became realized by other creative minds, and the end result is going to be Predator: Hunters #1 (MAR170015) from Dark Horse Comics, which you can find in the March edition of the PREVIEWS catalog.
 Want to know more about the cunning killer with dreadlocks that’s back to deliver an evisceration plague?
-Read our PREVIEWSworld Exclusive interview to get the dirt on what Chris Warner is cooking up for comic fans this May in a new five-issue mini-series!
+Read our PREVIEWSworld Exclusive interview to get the dirt on what Chris Warner is cooking up for comic fans in a new five-issue mini-series.